 Ever since I hit puberty, I have suffered from depression and social anxiety.
 My social anxiety was so bad I used to hide in the bathrooms to eat my lunch when I was in high school.
 I used to back away when someone would stand beside me.
 I used to hide behind my phone and my headphones to avoid any conversation or avoid overhearing anything anyone might be saying about me.

 You see, something happened to my body when I hit puberty.
-People started to tell me that I stink.
+People started to tell me I stink.
 Not just in a casual, helpful way.
 No, they said it in the most destructive and creative ways.
 To this day, I still don’t know what happened to me or why people think this about me.
 I’ve been to doctors, taken pills, tried new diets, changed my soaps, and bought prescription hygiene products.
 I tortured myself trying to solve my little problem.

 I hid from everyone including friends and family.
 I would replay people’s cruel words or actions over and over again in my mind until I couldn’t function from all the crying.
-I would watch people obsessively trying to gauge their reactions to me.
+I would watch people obsessively, trying to gauge their reactions to me.

 Do they think I stink?
 Are they breathing out of their nose?
 What is wrong with me?